 The Flexikey® is accessed from within the Control Center by clicking Flexikey® in the Gaming section of the Control Center.
+Note that Design III Computers do not have a Gaming page. and do not support the Flexikey® application.

 Figure B - 1 - Control Center & Flexikey®